garrandall/popular-music-data/tracks/all-i-need-fat-joe-tony-sunshine-armageddon.md

 La la la la la
-Oooooh
+Oh

-I don't care about nothing else my baby (Baby I don't care) All I care is bout being here for you (Oooh)
+I don't care about nothing else my baby (Baby I don't care) All I care is bout being here for you (Oh)
 And I won't stare at nobody else my baby (Promise I won't stare) Cuz all I need is you (All I need, all I need baby)